Inductive van der Waals Force between Two Quantum Loops: Abstract

 \section{Abstract}

 We study the van der Waals-London force, which is typically associated with fluctuating electric dipoles in atoms, in a mesoscopic circuit consisting of two inductively coupled superconducting loops.
 We investigate the {\em inductive} van der Waals-London interaction using both semiclassical and quantum electrodynamic (QED) approaches.
 The semiclassical model predicts a repulsive interaction due to anticorrelated current fluctuations.
 In contrast, the QED framework, which incorporates virtual photon exchange, reveals a predominantly attractive force.
 A key contribution comes from a state-independent two-photon exchange, which is absent in the semiclassical description and undetectable by spectroscopy.
-Our study introduces a new experimental platform for measuring the van der Waals force between individual artificial atoms via controlled mesoscopic circuits.
+Our study introduces a theoretical framework for exploring the van der Waals force between individual artificial atoms via controlled mesoscopic circuits.

 {\em Introduction-}.
 The van der Waals-London interaction between two neutral atoms or molecules is ubiquitous in nature and underlies a wide variety of physical phenomena~\cite{parsegian05}.
 Microscopically, it results from the interaction of fluctuating electric dipoles~\cite{london37}.
 The van der Waals (vdW) force is macroscopic in manifestation.
 However, measuring it between individual atoms remains unachieved.
 Although indirect spectroscopic measurements have been achieved between two Rydberg atoms~\cite{beguin13}, directly detecting the force is more challenging.